MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 applications you install doesn't refrain themselves for adding actions to the context menu, so why not you ?

+.. block-default:: Technical Level Required

+    Beginner, no need to know how to code.
+Everything is provided and explained as if you were a regular artist who doesn't usually manipulate Windows.

 .. contents::

 Why ?